Ukrainian envoy dons helmet withheld by Israel, asks: Can this kill? | Law-Order

 Ukrainian envoy dons helmet withheld by Israel, asks: Can this kill?

+The Ukrainian envoy to Israel voiced frustration on Monday with its refusal to provide what his country deems defensive aid against Russia, donning a helmet at a news conference and asking rhetorically how such equipment could be regarded as lethal. that's the simplest thing they can do."
+Russia has said anyone providing lethal weaponry for Ukraine to use in the fighting "will bear responsibility".

 The Ukrainian envoy to Israel voiced frustration on Monday with its refusal to provide what his country deems defensive aid against Russia, donning a helmet at a news conference and asking rhetorically how such equipment could be regarded as lethal.
-But Ambassador Yevgen Korniychuk also voiced gratitude for Israeli efforts to mediate between Russia and Ukraine, saying this outweighed any military assistance it might have provided.
+But Ambassador Yevgen Korniychuk also voiced gratitude for Israel's efforts to mediate between Russia and Ukraine, saying this outweighed any possible military assistance from it.

 While condemning the Russian invasion of Ukraine, Israel has limited itself to humanitarian relief and kept open channels to Moscow.
 Israeli Prime Minister Naftali Bennett held surprise talks with Russian President Vladimir Putin there on Saturday.
-"The prime minister told yesterday (that) even if there is just one percent (chance) of success, he will try to do it..., anything possible in order to achieve peace," Koriychuk, speaking in English, told reporters.
+"Everyone must do everything, everything in their capacity to stop this terrible human tragedy, which no one thought we would see in our lifetimes," Bennett, who has disclosed few details about the three-hour Kremlin meeting, told a conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)